FeralFlows/wild-etal_2021_earthsfuture/README.md

 #### (C) pDSSAT

 We provide codes to post-process pDSSAT outputs and create agriculture yield XML files for GCAM in this section.
 However, this step is OPTIONAL because we also provide XML files for agriculture yield in the downloadable GCAM input data in [Table 2](#table2).
-For information on pDSSAT model, please refer to [Rosenzweig et al., 2016](https://doi.org/10.1073/pnas.1222463110).
+For information on ISIMIP/pDSSAT model, please refer to [Calvin et al., 2020](https://doi.org/10.1142/S2010007820500050); [Synder et al., 2020](https://doi.org/10.1371/journal.pone.0237918); and [Rosenzweig et al., 2016](https://doi.org/10.1073/pnas.1222463110).

 <details>
-<summary>Click here to see optional steps to produce XML files for agriculture yield.</summary>
+<summary>Click here to see optional steps to reproduce XML files for agriculture yield.</summary>
 <br />

   * Download ISIMIP (pDSSAT included) data and post-processing codes http://doi.org/10.5281/zenodo.4437737